-College Students Can't Tell How Much Alcohol is in Their Drinks
+College Students Can't Tell How Much Alcohol Is in Their Drinks

 To make this determination, researchers did two experiments with college students: First, they had 48 colleges students who drink vodka at least once a week drink taste three different vodka tonics with different volumes of liquor.
 After taking a sip, the students completed a questionnaire about the drink’s sweetness, bitterness, and strength, and ranked the three drinks according to their strength.
 Only 28 of the 48 students got the ranking right.
 In the second experiment, the team added an additional, sweeter, drink made with lemonade.

-The researchers weren’t able to say what made some of the students able to better judge the alcohol content of their drinks better than others.
-As far as they can tell, they don’t have any special liquor preceptors that other people don’t.
-The students were also asked to specify how they often they drank—and the students who said they drank the most weren’t more likely to get the rankings right.
+The researchers weren’t able to say what made some of the students able to judge the alcohol content of their drinks better than others.
+As far as they can tell, those subjects didn't have any special liquor preceptors that the other subjects didn't.
+The students were also asked to specify how they often they drank—and, despite their experience level, the students who said they drank the most weren’t any more likely to get the rankings right.

 The lead researcher on the study, Philip Terry, a professor of psychology at Kingston University London, told Live Science that most people think they are actually very good at judging how much liquor they’re drinking.
 Turns out the truth is actually the opposite, at least when we’re younger.